haidar47x/everything-tokyo-night/README.md

 ## Installation

 We can install the theme by copying the `Everything.ini` file into the Everything's installation directory.
+The default directory is `C:\Program Files\Everything`.

 If you can't find the directory, simply use Everything to search for `Everything.ini` and open the resulting directory in a file manager.

 ## Contribute